Skip to content

 }

-The + "T00:00:00" is important — new Date("2022-01-15") parses as UTC midnight, which displays as January 14 in Australian timezones.
-Appending the time forces local time parsing.
+The + "T00:00:00"new Date("2022-01-15") parses as UTC midnight, which displays as January 14 in Australian timezones.
+Appending the time string forces the browser to parse it as local time.

 1